jshields123/bank-tech-test/README.md

 I created a transaction class which provided more clarity and format to the data.

+How to USE:

+- Clone repo
+- run `bundle install`
+- run `rspec --init`

+To run the tests you need to run `rspec`

+To run the app follow the demo below in the command line IRB.

 IRB DEMO:
 <img width="1075" alt="screenshot" src='./image/code_snip.png'>